 There are many overlapping career titles within the wedding industry.
 It’s no wonder couples aren’t sure which one will fit their needs.
 Although there is some overlap with each description, there are some key differences.
-Wedding planning is time-consuming and time-sensitive work so make sure you know what you are getting when you hire your professional.
+Wedding planning is time-consuming and time-sensitive work.
+Make sure you know what you are getting when you hire your professional.

-Wedding Planner: This person is hired by the couple, their sole job is to make sure your wedding is exactly what you want it to be.
+Wedding Planner: This person is hired by the couple.
+Their sole job is to make sure your wedding is exactly what you want it to be.
 The wedding planner is the most involved professional you can hire to help you plan your wedding.
 They will save the couple valuable time and money by helping them find vendors that best fit their personality and style both quickly and efficiently.
 Depending on your time and budget constraints, you can hire them to be as involved as you want them to be.
-Wedding Planning is a full time job.
+Wedding Planning is a full-time job.
 Each wedding will average about 150-250 hours depending on the couple and scope of the event.
 It is best to hire your wedding planner first, as they can only take on so many weddings a year.
-The sooner you hire your wedding planner the sooner you can use them for etiquette advice, design, trends, religious traditions, laws, venues, vendor relationships etc, etc, etc. While you can expect to pay several thousand dollars on a full service planner, they will save you money.
-Your planner can guide you on places to spend and not spend.
+The sooner you hire your wedding planner the sooner you can use them for etiquette advice, design, trends, religious traditions, laws, venues, vendor relationships, etc, etc, etc. While you can expect to pay several thousand dollars for a full-service planner, they will save you money.
+Your planner can guide you on places to spend and recommend places to save.
 They know where it will make the most impact.
 The wedding planner will be with you every step of the way.
 Some wedding planners will include design.
 They will however hire a vendor to execute the vision.
 They will not be the ones on wedding day hanging draping and setting up the lighting.
-Most wedding planners will include coordination, or even offer it as a separate option.
-They will plan the wedding and be on site to manage it.
-If they are a seasoned professional or have multiple weddings that weekend, they may plan the wedding up until wedding day, and have someone on their team do the actual event management.
+They will be far to busy running the event, to also set it up.
+Most wedding planners will plan the wedding and be on-site to manage it.
+If they are seasoned professional or have multiple weddings that weekend, they may plan the wedding up until a certain point, and have someone on their team do the actual event management.
 Don’t be nervous if this is how your planner operates.
 They will not just hand their plan over to anyone.
-Most professional planners will have people on their team that have received extensive training, and will handle the event just as if they were there themselves.
+Most professional planners will have people on their team that have received extensive training and will handle the event just as if they were there themselves.

-Wedding Coordinator: This person is also hired by the couple.
-They offer services such a wedding management, event management, and month of coordination.
+Wedding Coordinator/Event Management: This person is also hired by the couple.
+They offer services such as wedding management, event management, and month of coordination.
 Their job is to manage what you have done up until the point they take over.
 Most coordinators aren’t involved in the planning process until a month or two out.
 This means that the couple is responsible for sourcing their vendors, reviewing the contracts, and coming up with their own design plan without much help from a professional.
-The wedding coordinators sole purpose is to make sure everything you have done up until when they take over is correct, nothing was over looked, and they will of course manage your wedding on the day.
-Wedding coordinators are a great option if you have the time to research and plan, or you don’t have the budget for a full service wedding planner.
-It is still a great idea to hire a coordinator as soon as possible.
+The wedding coordinators’ sole purpose is to make sure everything the couple has done up until when they take over is correct, nothing was overlooked, and they will manage your wedding on the day.
+Hiring an event manager is a great option if you have the time to research and plan, or you don’t have the budget for a full-service wedding planner.
+It is still a great idea to hire an event manager as soon as possible.
 Like wedding planners, their dates often book up fast and they can only take on a certain number of weddings a year.
-Something to consider if you are only hiring a coordinator, is that you don’t get the benefit or safeguard of working with them until you are closer to your wedding date.
-All of the vendors have been selected and the agreements have been signed before the wedding coordinator comes on board.
+Something to consider if you are only hiring a coordinator is that you don’t get the benefit or safeguard of working with them until you are closer to your wedding date.
+All of the vendors have been selected and the agreements have been signed before the event manager comes on board.

-Venue Coordinator: Venue coordinators are responsible for everything that happens at the venue, and generally not anything outside of it.
+Venue Coordinator: The biggest misconception in our industry is that a venue coordinator is a planner or even an event manager.
+Venue coordinators are responsible for everything that happens at the venue, and generally not anything outside of it.
 They will not manage your vendors, check on hair and make up, organize your transportation, or do anything that doesn’t pertain to the venue.
 They are focused on making sure everything at the venue runs smoothly, catering is on time, and that the rules of the venue are being honored.
 If the venue provides in house catering, the venue coordinator may write up a timeline.
 This timeline does not have the entire days list of activities.
 It will center around when things start and end so they can advise their team when the food is to be prepared and served.
-Because, the venue coordinator works for the venue, they might be managing several events on the same day.
-If your venue has multiple event spaces, it’s very possible your venue coordinator will be managing all of the events.
+Because the venue coordinator works for the venue, they might be managing several events on the same day.
+If your venue has multiple event spaces, it is very possible your venue coordinator will be managing multiple events on the same day.
 Venues are known to have a high turnover rate among the coordinator/sales positions.
 The person you book your wedding with may or may not still be there on your wedding day.
 Details may have been lost in the shuffle, you may not click as well with the new venue coordinator, and you will have to triple check that everyone is still on the same page.
-When you hire a coordinator or a planner, they work for you.
+When you hire an event manager or a planner, they work for you.
 They will be with you from start to finish and will work with any of the venue coordinators that you will interact with at your venue.
-Having both a venue coordinator and a wedding planner ensures that you and your guests will be taken care of, and that the venue will be operated and any issues that arise will be taken care of.
+Having both a venue coordinator and a wedding planner ensures that you and your guests will be taken care of.
+That the venue will be operated smoothly and any issues that arise will be delt of.
 You need both.
-There are some amazing venue coordinators out there, however they are not wedding planners or coordinators.
+There are some amazing venue coordinators out there, however, they are not wedding planners or coordinators.

-I am a Wedding Planner.
+I am a Wedding Planner and Designer.
 I was trained by the AACWP (American Associate of Certified Wedding Planners) and have the knowledge and experience to design and plan a wedding from start to finish.
 I live in Richmond, Virginia but I plan weddings in DC, Maryland, and Virginia.
 I am also available for travel.